New York State Route 332: Canandaigua

 Although NY 332 begins at the intersection of South Main Street and US 20 and NY 5 in Canandaigua, state maintenance of Main Street begins 0.17 mi south of Routes 5 and 20 at Lakeshore Drive, where Main Street becomes NY 942T, an unsigned reference route.
 Main Street, a two-lane road providing access to the Canandaigua Lake boat launch south of this point, widens to four lanes in preparation for the junction with NY 5, US 20 and NY 21 immediately south of downtown.
 At the intersection, South Main Street loses the NY 942T designation and becomes NY 332.
 NY 21, concurrent with Routes 5 and 20 west of Main Street, separates from NY 5 and US 20 and turns north onto Main Street, joining NY 332 to form an overlap northward through downtown Canandaigua.

 Near the city center, NY 21 and NY 332 intersect Bristol Street, the former path of NY 21 out of the city.
 Four blocks north, the overlap passes West Avenue, the former routing of NY 5 and US 20 into Canandaigua.
 This junction was also once the southern terminus of NY 88; however, the route has since been truncated to Phelps.
 After traversing another three blocks, the concurrency with NY 21 splits at Gibson Street as NY 21 follows Gibson out of Canandaigua towards Manchester and Palmyra.
 Route 332, which changes from South Main Street to North Main Street at West Avenue, continues north through the city, becoming a four-lane divided highway and passing into the town of Canandaigua at North Road.

 Canandaigua to Farmington

 The level of development along NY 332 begins to decline as the roadway heads north from Canandaigua.
 The road winds to the northwest, traversing the rural northern portion of Canandaigua before passing seamlessly into the town of Farmington.
 Upon crossing the town line, development along the road rises once more, increasing in density as NY 332 approaches NY 96.
 The two routes meet roughly 2.5 mi from the Canandaigua–Farmington line at an intersection near the Finger Lakes Gaming and Race Track, situated 1 mi to the southeast, and East Victor, a hamlet located on NY 96 1 mi to the west.
-Past the bustling intersection, the landscape surrounding NY 332 reverts to a rural setting as the road continues to the northwest.
+Past the bustling intersection, the landscape surrounding NY 332 reverts to a rural setting as the road continues to the northwest as a four-lane expressway.